lehudgins/lauren.pdxhbub.org/public/social-media/an-authors-guide-to-twitter.md

 -   Difficult to track movement of information

--   It shows up as a “mention” rather than a retweet
+-   It shows up as a &ldquo;mention&rdquo; rather than a retweet

 For the *new version* of retweeting, the function is built in.
-Hover over the message and hit “Retweet.”
-(The symbol is a box made of two arrows)
+Hover over the message and hit &ldquo;Retweet.&rdquo; (The symbol is a box made of two arrows)

 -   Simple!
 No cutting and pasting.
 Links are seamless.
--   Easier to track movement of information by viewing “Retweets”
+-   Easier to track movement of information by viewing &ldquo;Retweets&rdquo;

 -   The retweet shows up on the timeline of your followers with the originators name and picture.
 Your name appears in very tiny, dim font.
 -   Exact duplication.
 Can’t modify the message in anyway.